 Hello!
-Welcome to my website on the internet.
 I’m Deborah.
-I’m a seasoned operations- and project manager.
-I’m also an aspiring system administrator and OSINT investigator.
-Next to managing operations or projects, I also have experience with digital security, technical product management, workshop production, and with writing technical documentation.
+I’m a seasoned operations- and project manager, and a digital security trainer.
+Next to managing operations or projects, I also have experience with writing and implementing information security policies, workshop production, and writing (technical) documentation.

-Self-taught, I’ve worked in the arts, digital human rights and (open-source) technology sphere for 20+ years, both for small organizations as well as a big telecommunications company.
-I’ve participated in the Bellingcat workshop in 2019 where I learned a broad set of OSINT research techniques and tools.
+Self-taught, I’ve worked in the arts, digital rights and (open-source) technology sphere for nearly 20 years, both for small organizations as well as a big telecommunications company.
+I participated in the Bellingcat workshop in 2019 where I learned a broad set of OSINT research techniques and tools.
 Their work is now more important than ever, and it’s great to know how information or documentation can be verified.

-Music is very important too.
-I have a huge library full of weird and eclectic stuff; from avant-garde, experimental and electronic stuff, to hip-hop, (noisy)-punk, new-wave, traditional world music, doom metal, jazz, (contemporary) classical music and (Japanese) noise ~
+Music is very important, too.
+I have a big library full of weird and eclectic stuff; from avant-garde, experimental and electronic stuff, to hip-hop, (noisy)-punk, new-wave, traditional world music, doom metal, jazz, (contemporary) classical music and (Japanese) noise ~

 – ⎺ ║ ╒ ╓┓ └ ᚤ ⑆ ⑇Ͷ ̮ ̯ ̰ ̱ ̲ᚥ ̳ ̴ ̵ ̶ ̷ ̸ ̹ ̺ ̻ ̼ ⑈ ┕ ┖ ╔ ⎽

 Contact me at: dem @ riseup.net | Amsterdam

 Chamber of commerce number 68671202